avct/uasurfer/README.md

 * `webos`
 * `linux`
 * `playstation`, `xbox`, `nintendo`
-* `bot`
+* `unknown`

 #### OS.Version

-OS.Version returns an integer for the OS version, which is the NT major version for Windows (e.g. NT 6.2 is `6`) and minor version for OS X (e.g. OS X 10.11.6 is `11`).
+OS.Version returns an integer for the OS version, which is the NT major version for Windows (e.g. NT 6.2 is `6`) and minor version for OS X (e.g. OS X 10.11.6 is `11`). `0` indicates the OS verison is unknown, or not evaluated.
 This is to allow ease of use around math operators the version numbers.
 Here are some examples across the platform, os.name, and os.version:

 * For Windows XP (Windows NT 5.1), "`windows`" is the platform, "`xp`" is the name, and `5` the version.
 * For OS X 10.5.1, "`mac`" is the platform, "`os x`" the name, and `5` the version.